Sprinting-Software/software-architecture-models/README.md

 ## How you can contribute

 This work is licenced under the [Creative Common Corporation license](https://creativecommons.org/licenses/by/4.0/).
-Feel free to re-use, remix or simply make a pull-request to suggest changes to how C4 or C5 is presented here or propose yet another model for Software Architecture if you find the ones provided here insufficient for your needs.
+Feel free to re-use, remix or simply make a pull-request to suggest changes to some of the listed models, or propose yet another Software Architecture Model if you find the ones provided here insufficient for your needs.
+At last, you may always fork the repository to create your own version entirely.